-Note: The following Special Regulations should be read in conjunction with the Undergraduate Regulations in Section 8.
+Note: The following Special Regulations should be read in conjunction with Section 8 - Undergraduate Regulations.
 The section below applies to all variants of the above courses and take precedence over the sections above.

-- 4.3.1.
-The final mark is calculated by applying either of the two methods below, whichever produces a higher score: - a) the weighted marks using best 240 credits at Level 5 and Level 6 (120 credits at Level 5 and 120 credits at Level 6), with Level 5 weighted as 0.5 and Level 6 weighted as 0.5 (Method of Calculation: Mark (%) x credit value of module x module level weighting) Note: if all 240 credits at Levels 5 and 6 are from modules with marks the divisor is 240;
+- 4.4.1.
+The final mark is calculated by applying either of the two methods below, whichever produces a higher score: - a) the weighted marks using best 240 credits at Level 5 and Level 6 (120 credits at Level 5 and 120 credits at Level 6), with Level 5 weighted as 0.5 and Level 6 weighted as 0.5 (Method of Calculation: Mark (%) x credit value of module x module level weighting) Note: if all 240 credits at Levels 5 and 6 are from modules with marks the divisor is 240:

-- b) the marks using best 120 credits at Level 6 alone (Method of Calculation Mark (%) x credit value of module) Note: if all 120 credits at Level 6 are from modules with marks the divisor is 120. - 4.3.2.
-A higher classification shall be awarded if the Honours score is not more than 2% below the lower boundary of the classification to be awarded and has either: - a) at least 60 Level 6 credits from modules with marks in or above that classification;

-b) at least 120 credits from Levels 5 and 6 in or above the higher classification.
+- b) the marks using best 120 credits at Level 6 alone (Method of Calculation Mark (%) x credit value of module) Note: if all 120 credits at Level 6 are from modules with marks the divisor is 120. - 4.4.2.
+A higher classification shall be awarded if the Honours score is not more than 2% below the lower boundary of the classification to be awarded and has either: - a) at least 60 Level 6 credits from modules with marks in or above that classification; OR - b) at least 120 credits from Levels 5 and 6 in or above the higher classification.

-4.4.
-Special Regulations for all variants of the MSci Nursing Course
+4.5.
+Special Regulations for PgDip Nursing courses

-Note: The following Special Regulations apply to all variants of the MSci Nursing course and should be read in conjunction with both Undergraduate and Postgraduate Regulations above.
+Note: The following Special Regulations apply to all variants of the PgDip Nursing course and should be read in conjunction with Section 9 - Postgraduate Taught Regulations.
 The section below takes precedence over the sections above.

-4.4.1.1.
-The overall pass mark for a module is 40% at levels 4-6 and 50% at level 7.
+- 4.5.1.1.
+The overall pass mark for a module is 50%.
 The module specification may stipulate further pass requirements, such as a minimum threshold mark for one or more assessment components.
-In addition, a student must achieve any competency threshold stipulated for each component of assessment as specified by an external professional or awarding body.

-4.4.1.2.
-Compensated passes are not permitted
+In addition, a student must achieve any competency threshold stipulated for each component of assessment as specified by an external professional or awarding body. - 4.5.1.2.
+Compensated passes are not permitted.

-- 4.4.2.1.
+- 4.5.2.1.
 Resits are permitted for both Practice and Theory modules.
-Practice and Theory modules are clearly labelled within Course Handbooks and Module Study Guides. - 4.4.2.2.
-A second resit opportunity, referred to as an extraordinary attempt, may be offered to a student who has not passed a Theory module resit.
-Such an extra-ordinary attempt is subject to availability, and may be offered on one occasion only during a student's enrolment on the course, and will apply to one module only.
+Practice and Theory modules are clearly labelled within Course Handbooks and Module Study Guides. - 4.5.2.2.
+A second resit opportunity, referred to as an extraordinary attempt, may be offered to a student who has not passed a Theory module resit but has achieved at least half the pass mark and has submitted to the final assessment for the module.
+Such an extraordinary attempt is subject to availability, and may be offered on one occasion only during a student's enrolment on the course, and will apply to one module only.
 This extraordinary attempt shall take place at the next appropriate resit opportunity, as determined by the University, unless specified otherwise by relevant PSRB or other external agency.
+The opportunity for an extraordinary attempt is not available for practice modules.